Updated: April 15, 2026

 GC-ICON-48For tourists

 Madeira is a relatively affordable destination for tourists compared with other European destinations.
-From accommodation prices to eating out, you’ll find most things to be inexpensive – surprisingly so, in some cases – making the island an attractive choice for tourists.
-To save costs, tourists can consider staying longer – when comparing long-term rental vs Airbnb in Funchal, long-term rentals are considerably cheaper.
+From accommodation prices to eating out, you’ll find most things to be inexpensive, making the island an attractive choice for tourists.
+To save costs, tourists can consider staying longer.
+When comparing long-term rentals vs Airbnb in Funchal, long-term rentals are considerably cheaper.

 GC-ICON-70For digital nomads

-Madeira strikes the perfect balance for digital nomads looking for a high quality of life, which is also affordable.
-Madeira also has its very own Digital Nomad Village (the first of its kind), many excellent co-working spaces, co-living options, reliable Wi-Fi, and a wide range of activities to get involved in.
+Madeira strikes the perfect balance for digital nomads looking for a high quality of life at an affordable price.
+Madeira also has its very own Digital Nomad Village (the first of its kind), many excellent coworking spaces, co-living options, reliable Wi-Fi, and a wide range of activities to get involved in.

 GC-ICON-78For families